TowelSniffer/Anki-Chess-2.0/README.md

 ## Cross Compatability

 I have verified compatability with Windows/Linux and Ankidroid, however cannot verify for IOS and MAC.
-This it a note template however, and does not rely on addons, so it should be compatable.
+This is a note template however, and does not rely on addons, so it should be compatable.

 ## Upgrading